scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 ## Integrating a new prefix map ##

-As a third example you'll learn how to integrate a new kind of map into the collection framework.
+As a third example you'll learn how to integrate a new kind of mutable map into the collection framework.
 The idea is to implement a mutable map with `String` as the type of keys by a "Patricia trie".
 The term *Patricia* is in fact an abbreviation for "Practical Algorithm to